stefanvonderkrone/thesis-markdown-pandoc/markdown/chapters/chapter1_Termination_Competition.md

+\mainmatter

 # Termination Competition

 In this chapter I will discuss the terms of Termination and Termination of Term Rewriting.
 I also will describe the Termination Competition, as its 2014 incarnation was one of the goals towards the Star-Exec-Presenter was developed.

 ## Termination of Term Rewriting

 The motivation of this topic is to proof wether a term rewriting system (TRS) is terminating.
 Termination in terms of computer science means that a programm, e.g. a function, ends with a base condition.
 If this is the case then the program terminates.
 A base condition for example is the end of a list or counting down an integer and then reaching zero.
-A good example is the `replicate` function which takes an integer and an arbitrary argument which is to be replicated in a list.
-The integer defines the amount of occurrences of that argument in the resulting list.
-As this thesis also covers it the following code listing is written in Haskell:
+A good example is the `replicate` function which takes an integer and an arbitrary argument which will be replicated into a list.
+The integer defines the amount of occurrences of that second argument in the resulting list.
+As this thesis also this programming language the following code listing is written in Haskell:

 ```haskell
 -- takes an Int and an a, returns a list of type a